DashInvests/dashinthenews/README.md

 If you find this repo useful feel free to fork and add to it or create a branch and create a pull request.

+# Ideas for use of data:

+* Programmaitcally Analyse which financial or public personality was first in recognizing Dash's unique feature set in relation to world geopolitical events.
+The need for Digital Cash.